 In an email sent out to its users on 23 October 2019, BitForex informed that they now have more than 3 million users.

 The exchange also has a decent selection of trading pairs (92 different trading pairs) and a very impressive liquidity.
 At the date of first writing this review (2 October 2018), BitForex had a 24 hour trading volume amounting to USD 315 million, making it the exchange with the 11th biggest 24 hour trading volume in the world.
-However, at the date of last updating this review (23 October 2018), the 24 hour tarding volume was an amazing USD 921.9 million!
-This made it the fourth biggest exchange in the world, right after CoinTiger, LBank and BKEX.
-An amazing development indeed and a truly impressive liquidity.
+However, at the date of last updating this review (20 March 2020, right in the middle of the crisis with COVID-19), the 24 hour tarding volume was an amazing USD 1.95 billion!
+This gave it place no. 23 on Coinmarketcap's list of exchanges in the world based on 24 hour trading volume.

 According to information on its website, BitForex’s trading engine can process 1.6 million orders per second, which is more than most other trading engines around the world.